 Ryding, Karin.
 A Reference Grammar of Modern Standard Arabic.
 Cambridge University Press, 2005.
 GoogleBooks

 Zaki, Muna and Edmund Wyatt.
 Sudanese Proverbs: Translated, Transliterated, Explained.
 CreateSpace Independent Publishing Platform, 2015.
 GoogleBooks

 Foreign Service Institute course

 Text and audio; one of the best resources for improving your pronunciation.
 Hearing an American and a Syrian take turns just pronouncing /t/ and /d/ definitely helped me, at a time when I thought that I needed only to focus on letters like ح and ق and ع.

-On the continuum between fus7a and amiyya, this blog is willing to look at the most informal sources possible like memes and morbid/dirty jokes – which they then analyze very meticulously.
+This blog is willing to consider the most informal, natural sources like memes and dirty/morbid jokes – which they then meticulously analyze.

 Brustad, Kristen.
 The Syntax of Spoken Arabic: A Comparative Study of Moroccan, Egyptian, Syrian, and Kuwaiti Dialects.
 Georgetown University Press, 2000.
 GoogleBooks

-As someone who’s not trying to learn six dialects simultaneously, I have found it to be a bit overkill, but I’m still glad I own it.
+As someone who’s not trying to learn six dialects simultaneously, I have found it to be a bit overkill.
+But I’m still glad I own it.